iamsmkr/field-enums/README.md

 # field-enums
-Rust field enums in Python using PyO3
+Demo on how to use Rust field enums in Python using PyO3